istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 enforced, since NetworkPolicy must be enforced in the node network namespace?
 Do we need lots of code to special-case every popular CNI?

-### Istio Ambient Traffic Redirection: The Current Model
+### Istio Ambient Traffic Redirection: The New Model

 In the current ambient model, this is how mesh enrollment works:
 - A Kubernetes pod (existing or newly-started), with labels indicating it should be enrolled in the ambient mesh, is detected by